Design Others Q&A

 • (ii) a design similar*1(Note A2-A) to the design of the aforementioned (i) (Art.
 3(1)(iii)); or

-• (iii) a design that could be easily created by a person who has ordinary skill in the art to which the design pertains, on the basis of publicly known design features*2(See Note A2-B) in Japan or any other country, prior to the filing of the application (Art.
+• (iii) a design that could be easily created by a person who has ordinary skill in the art to which the design pertains, on the basis of publicly known design features *2(See Note A2-B) in Japan or any other country, prior to the filing of the application (Art.
 3(2)).

 2. Even if a design has been publicly known before filing in Japan, in the following cases, the design is exceptionally deemed to be kept secret and can be filed.

-In addition to the case of (i), the applicant has to submit a document which explains why and how the design was publicly known within 30 days from the filing date.
+Regarding the case of (i), the applicant has to submit a document which explains why and how the design was publicly known within 30 days from the filing date.

 • *1 Note A2-A: “similarity” is defined as follows: